yucheols/yucheols.github.io/_pages/github.md

 [ENMs in R](https://github.com/yucheols/ENMs_In_R){: .btn .btn--info .text-center}

-<span style="font-size: 13pt;"> This repo is for a workshop that I will be leading at the Lab of Dr.
-Amaël Borzée (Nanjing Forestry University, China) this February. </span>
+<span style="font-size: 13pt;"> This repo is for a workshop that I led at the Lab of Dr. Amaël Borzée (Nanjing Forestry University, China) this February. </span>